 Make sure your child is confident in the long o, long e, hard g, n, w, and m letter sounds.

 Put the flashcards NO, GO, ME, and WE in a ziplock bag for practice.
 As you teach new words you can add them to this bag for practice and review.
 Practice these words at least every other day.
 (Dads, moms, grandparents, and older siblings can all help a child practice and review flashcards.)
-After a child knows these four words, I suggest making your own flashcards for the words SO and HE to show more words that follow similiar phonics patterns.
+After a child knows these four words, I suggest making your own flashcards for the words SO and HE to show more words that follow similar phonics patterns.

 The first step is to show a child to make the letter sounds and blend the sounds together to make the sounds into a word.
 Here's a video of me showing how to blend the sounds in the words NO, GO, and SO using magnetic letters.